Azelaic acid

 Effects During Pregnancy and Lactation

-Topical azelaic acid has not been studied during breastfeeding.
-Because only 4% of a dose is absorbed after topical application and it is a chemical that appears in foods, bloodstream and breastmilk normally, azelaic acid is considered a low risk to the nursing infant.
-If azelaic acid is required by the mother, it is not a reason to discontinue breastfeeding.
-Do not apply azelaic acid to the breast or nipple and ensure that the infant's skin does not come into direct contact with the areas of skin that have been treated.
-Only water-miscible cream or gel products should be applied to the breast because ointments may expose the infant to high levels of mineral paraffins via licking.
+No studies have been conducted on the topical use of azelaic acid during lactation.
+Since only 4% of the applied dose is absorbed, and azelaic acid is a chemical normally found in food, blood, and breast milk, the risk to breastfeeding infants is considered low.
+If the mother needs to use azelaic acid, breastfeeding does not need to be discontinued.
+Do not apply azelaic acid to the breasts or nipples, and ensure that the infant's skin does not come into direct contact with areas where azelaic acid has been applied.
+Only water-soluble creams or gels should be applied to the breasts, as ointments may expose the infant to high concentrations of mineral oil through licking.

 参考文献